AdityaSharma911/AdityaSharma911/README.md

 Hey Buddy!! 👋

 I am Aditya Sharma.
 I am a sophomere at Birla Institute of Technology and Science, Pilani.
 I love developing the web.
-And metaphorically, I am in search of a bird named 'John Doe'.<hr>
+And metaphorically, I am in search of a bird named 'John Doe'.

 <a href="http://helloaditya.bss.design/"><img src="https://user-images.githubusercontent.com/55270982/95016505-092dce00-0671-11eb-9437-934ee6c23fbb.jpg"></a>
 <hr>